-- Allies and Resources of the CSLP are organizations aligned with CSLP’s work and supportive of library summer reading activities.
-These include Bedtime Math, National Network of Libraries of Medicine, STAR_net, Inquire Within from PBS, and Read Aloud 15 Minutes.
-Several offer free resources or discounted services to CSLP members.
+- CSLP Partners are organizations aligned with CSLP’s work and supportive of library summer reading activities. are organizations aligned with CSLP’s work and supportive of library summer reading activities.
+These include National Network of Libraries of Medicine, Brag Tags, STAR_net, and Read Aloud 15 Minutes.
+These partners offer free or discounted resources to CSLP members.

-- iREAD – “It’s Showtime at Your Library!” (summer library program resources coordinated by the Illinois Library Association)
+- iREAD summer library program resources coordinated by the Illinois Library Association. iREAD’s 2023 theme is “Find Your Voice.”

 Research and Best Practices

-Summer library programs / summer reading programs (SLPs/SRPs) encourage children and teens to practice reading and literacy skills during out-of-school time, which can help maintain proficiency and counter the “summer slide” (the documented decrease in reading proficiency of students who do not read during the summer).
-SLPs/ SRPs offer enriching activities for the entire family and community.
+Summer library programs (SLPs) encourage children and teens to practice reading and literacy skills, and other academic and life skills, during out-of-school time.
+This can help maintain academic proficiency, and keeps young brains active throughout the summer.
+SLPs offer enriching activities for the entire family and community.

 - The vision of the National Summer Learning Association is for every child to be safe, healthy, and engaged in learning during the summer.
 The NSLA connects summer learning program providers and stakeholders with tools, resources, and expertise to improve program quality, generate support, and increase youth access and participation.